collingsr/moshidon/FAQ.md

 A: No. As android and iOS apps do not share code, it is incredibly hard to port.

+Q. How do I install the github version?

+A. [Download the latest stable or nightly release from Github](https://github.com/LucasGGamerM/moshidon/releases/) as an .apk file and open it.
+You might have to accept installing APK files from your browser.
+Moshidon will automatically check for new updates available on GitHub and offer to download and install them within the app.
+You can also manually press “Check for updates” at the bottom of the settings page.

 ## Detailed changes

 ### Features